• Home

 YES ASK CATHY

-Some people think because they are getting older they should cut down on their fitness training.
-You could not be more wrong.
-Whether you are retired or semi-retired, my feeling is that this should be your main goal for the rest of your life.
-Ask yourself, are you just trying to stay alive or do you want to live your life to the fullest and do all the things you dreamed of?
-Keep on reading through my website and you may see things that might work for you.
+Some people believe that as they age, they should reduce their fitness training.
+This couldn't be further from the truth.
+Whether you are retired or semi-retired, focusing on your fitness should be a lifelong goal.
+Ask yourself, are you merely trying to survive, or do you want to truly live your life to the fullest and pursue your dreams?
+Keep exploring my website, and you may discover exercise programs that could be perfect for you.

-When I ask people as they are walking into the gym what their plan is for their workout today the answers are sometimes: Oh going on the treadmill for awhile and then I'll probably do weights.
-WHAT does that mean?
-You have to have a plan.
-I would prefer to hear "today is my upper body day and I am going to start out with 10 min of sprint cardio get my heart rate up to about 85% to 90% .Then work 2 sets of 12 reps 8 to 10 muscles upper for about 25 min, switch to 10 minutes of core, 5 min balance stability work and end with 10 min of stretching" .
-That's 1 hour, WOW!
-Skip a day do some TRX and then take a yoga class.
-Maybe the next day is 20 minute cardio lower body and all all the others.
-Now when you have a plan like this you will reach your goal.
-You might need a Personal Trainer to keep you on track or you may have the self discipline to do it on your own.
-For me, I wish I had had a personal trainer and knew all of this when I was a teenager and in my 20s.
-I would have had far fewer injuries.
-Of course I knew it all when I was 22 but now I am still learning.
-So just ask me, and I would love to help you get on track with a program that works.
+When I ask individuals entering the gym about their workout plans, I often hear vague responses like, "Oh, I’ll go on the treadmill for a while and then probably do some weights."
+But what does that really mean?
+It's crucial to have a structured plan.
+I would prefer to hear, "Today is my upper body day.
+I will start with 10 minutes of sprint cardio to elevate my heart rate to about 85% to 90%.
+Then, I will focus on 2 sets of 12 reps for 8 to 10 upper body muscles for about 25 minutes, followed by 10 minutes of core exercises, 5 minutes of balance and stability work, and conclude with 10 minutes of stretching."
+That's an impressive hour of targeted exercise!
+If you skip a day, you could do some TRX and then take a yoga class.
+Perhaps the next day involves 20 minutes of cardio for your lower body along with other workouts.
+When you have a detailed plan like this, you are much more likely to reach your goals.
+You might find that working with a personal trainer helps keep you accountable, or you may have the self-discipline to stick with it independently.
+Personally, I wish I had a personal trainer who could have guided me through all of this during my teenage years and 20s; it would have helped me avoid many injuries.
+Sure, I thought I knew everything at 22, but I’m still learning now.
+So, feel free to ask me for advice, and I would love to help you get started with a senior fitness program that works for you.

 MOTION & MOBILITY